-Reconstruction The federal government's attempts to resolve the issues resulting from the end of the Civil War
+Reconstruction The federal government's attempts to resolve the issues resulting from the end of the Civil War in order to reconstitute the nation

-The process of reconstructing the nation after four years of civil war was long and exhausting, so long in fact that it may have even allowed the South to lose the war but win the peace.
+◀◀◀ The process of reconstructing the nation after four years of civil war was long and exhausting, so long in fact that it may have even allowed the South to lose the war but win the peace.
 Here, new laws are explained at the office of the Freedman's Bureau in Memphis, Tennessee.